LourencoPonces/flipflop/README.md

 The game is played on an 8x8 board, where each player has a set of pieces, with two faces, one white ('O') and one black ('X').
 The players take turns placing their pieces on the board, attempting to capture their opponent's pieces by surrounding them with their own pieces.
 The game ends when the board is completely filled, or one player has no pieces left on the board.

-## Functionalities
+## Running the game

+To run the game, open a terminal and navigate to the project directory.
+Then, compile the code with the following command:

+gcc -Wall -Werror -pedantic -ansi \*.c -o flipflop

+To start the game, run the following command:

+./flipflop [options]

-The program should be executed from the command line with the following options:
+Replace `[options]` with any of the following command-line options:

-- `-f file_name`: Saves all the game data and moves in a file.
+- `-f nome_ficheiro`: Saves all the game data and moves in a file.
 - `-p X`: Sets the human player's piece to X or O.
 - `-u`: Allows the human player to undo moves.

+## Algorithm for computer player

 The computer player must use an algorithm to determine the best move to make.
 The algorithm should: